atmtools/arts/CONTRIBUTING.md

 ## Work on your contribution
 Now you can start with the development of your new feature (or bug fix).
-You can commit changes as often as you like locally with:
+You can commit changes as often as you like locally.
+In your log message, follow the ["The seven rules of a great Git commit message"][git-commit].

 ```bash
 $ git add FILENAME